LeonHartley/Coerce-rs/coerce-rt/README.md

 Coerce uses Tokio's MPSC channels ([tokio::sync::mpsc::channel][channel]), every actor created spawns a task listening to messages from a
 `Receiver`, handling and awaiting the result of the message.
 Every reference (`ActorRef<A: Actor>`) holds a `Sender<M> where A: Handler<M>`, which can be cloned.

-Actors can be stopped and actor references can be retrieved by ID (currently `Uuid`) from anywhere in your application.
+Actors can be stopped and actor references can be retrieved by ID from anywhere in your application.
+IDs are `String` but if an ID isn't provided upon creation, a new `Uuid` will be generated.
 Anonymous actors are automatically dropped (and `Stopped`) when all references are dropped.
 Tracked actors (using global fn `new_actor`) must be stopped.

 ### Example
 ```rust